mrigueti/AI-bot-discord/readme.md

    - `Embed Links` (if your bot sends embeds)
    - Any other specific permissions your bot might need

-4. Use the generated URL to invite the bot to your server
+4. Use the generated URL in your browser to invite the bot to your server

 ### About discord.js